Gamacore/rust-hexdump/README.md

 00000000 0100 0302
 ```

-For larger files, the output will be formatted in 16-byte chunks per line, displaying the hexadecimal values for readability.
+For larger files, the output will be formatted in 16-byte chunks per line.

 ## Dependencies